As artists … we make artwork as something we have to do

 A torrent arose from deep within as I read this: art is integral to our wellbeing.
 I was reminded of my own long path to this understanding.
-Being a slow learner when it comes to my own wellbeing it took decades to notice that if I was experiencing unease, confusion or frustration, the failsafe remedy was to enter creative engagement.
-In that engagement, that deliberate hollowing out of my mental marrow, all I need to know percolates up into presence and flows forth into my life.
+Being a slow learner when it comes to my own wellbeing, it took years to notice that if I was experiencing unease, confusion or frustration, the fail-safe remedy was to enter creative engagement.
+In that engagement – a deliberate hollowing out of my mental marrow – all I need to know percolates up into presence and flows forth into my life.
 No effort required.
 As Jeanette Winterson observes, it’s simply humanity expressing itself.

 Life has an inside as well as an outside.
 Consumer culture directs all resources and attention to life on the outside.
 What happens to the inner life?
 Art is never a luxury because it stimulates and responds to the inner life.
 We are badly out of balance.
 I don’t think of art / creativity as a substitute for anything else.
 I see it as a powerful expression of our humanity – and on the side of humanity under threat.
 If we say art is a luxury, we might as well say that being human is a luxury.